erickbytes/divbull/divbull.com/content/blog/Stocks-That-I-Sold.md

 **Sofi Technologies (SOFI)**

 - sold for: -$362.07 (-34.55%)
-- reason: price trades erratically, prefer to invest in other industries, lack of catalysts to move stock
+- reason: price trades erratically, prefer to invest in other industries, lack of understanding how banks make money (unfamiliar with banking industry)

 **Conclusion**